-Autism spectrum disorder (ASD) is a neurological and developmental disorder that starts since childhood and can last for a lifetime.
+Autism spectrum disorder (ASD) is a neurological and developmental disorder that starts in childhood and can last for a lifetime.
 This developmental disability makes them communicate, interact, behave, and learn in ways that look different from other people.
 Regressiveness is a distinct feature in many autistic patients characterized by the symptoms like losing words, retreat from interactions, repeating certain behaviors, and reacting to certain things.
-This is also termed as autism with regression or autistic regression.
+This is also termed autism with regression or autistic regression.

 There are various remedies for regressive autism and communication therapies, skill training, and medicines to control symptoms.
 However, some anecdotal data states that steroid therapy can benefit autistic children and reverse abnormality in the regression process.

 Let’s look at the various studies that show the use of steroids to reverse regressive autism.

 Frank H. Duffy led a team of researchers who looked at 20 children aged five years old with regressive ASD.
 The researchers gave them steroids under a neurologist’s supervision and also took data from 24 autistic children with no steroids under a similar age group.